Investigation

 What We Sought

-In recent months, President Trump has repeatedly called for the prosecution of his perceived political opponents.
-FHFA Director William J. Pulte—a Trump-Vance appointee—has also made highly publicized “criminal referrals” to the U.S. Department of Justice (DOJ) against several prominent public officials, including Senator Adam Schiff, Federal Reserve Governor Lisa Cook, and New York Attorney General Letitia James.
-More recently, Pulte has also referred Rep. Eric Swalwell to the DOJ over allegations of mortgage fraud.
-This suggests that the nation’s chief housing finance regulator is inappropriately using his authority to access the mortgage records of the president’s perceived opponents in an attempt to support politicized prosecutions.
+Since the beginning of his administration, President Trump has repeatedly called for the prosecution of his perceived political opponents.
+FHFA Director William J. Pulte—a Trump-Vance appointee—in spring and summer 2025 made highly publicized “criminal referrals” to the U.S. Department of Justice (DOJ) against several prominent public officials, including Senator Adam Schiff, Federal Reserve Governor Lisa Cook, and New York Attorney General Letitia James.
+Then in fall 2025, Pulte also referred Rep. Eric Swalwell to the DOJ over allegations of mortgage fraud.
+This pattern of referrals suggests that the nation’s chief housing finance regulator is inappropriately using his authority to access the mortgage records of the president’s perceived opponents in an attempt to support politicized prosecutions.

 What We Received